collaborativebioinformatics/RPG_Pikachu/README.md

 -  Bryce Kille, ChunHsuan LO - SysAdmin

 ## Goal
 - To identify false rare variants in CHM13 and recorrecting some of them as common variants.
-By Checking the fasta file directly.
 - To screen out in-frame stop codons sites that disagree with Ribo-seq analysis for validting the annotation.

 ## Introduction

 After two decades of refinements, the human reference genome (GRCh38) has become more accurate and mostly complete.
 However, there are still hundreds of unresolved gaps persist, and no single chromosome has been finished from end to end because of the existence of highly repeated sequences (called transposable elements).
 Foutunatedly, by using the high-coverage & ultra-long-read technologies, several scientific groups have presented a new human genome assembly that surpasses the continuity of GRCh38, along with a gapless, telomere-to-telomere assembly of a human chromosome, which is called CHM13 reference genome.
-And for this brand new human reference genome, the precise annotation of variants and genes is required.
+And for this brand new human reference genome, the precise annotation of variants and genes is still required.
+Especially, some of those common alleles over 1000-genomes project need to be corrected in the new CHM13 reference genome, which will ease the analysis of future NGS data massively.

 ## Input: